What is Mega Camerupt as a Raid Boss?

 | Flamethrower | Fire |

-| Move | Type | Why It's Dangerous |
+| Move | Type | Why It Matters |

 |---|---|---|

-| Solar Beam | Grass | One-shots Water-types like Kyogre |
+| Solar Beam | Grass | Can heavily damage Water-types like Kyogre |

-| Earth Power | Ground | Strong neutral damage vs many counters |
+| Earth Power | Ground | Deals strong neutral damage to many counters |

-| Overheat | Fire | High burst damage |
+| Overheat | Fire | High burst damage, especially if not dodged |

-- If boss has Solar Beam:
+- If it has Solar Beam:

-- If boss has Earth Power:
+- If it has Earth Power:

-- If boss has Overheat:
+- If it has Overheat:

-- Fire-resistant pokemon perform better
+- Fire-resistant Pokémon perform more consistently

 Final Summary